Berulacks/git-jira-issue-selector/README.md

 Just run: `pip3 install <python package or path to git directory of repo>`

+*NB: This program requires Python 3.0 or later.*

 ## Configuration:

 The Issue Selector needs to be configured globally, once; and then again one